NewsLocal NewsIn Your NeighborhoodCaldwell

 The decision follows Idaho House Bill 202, passed in 2023, which requires educational institutions to display the national motto under specific circumstances when donated signs meet state requirements.

-"At our regular board meeting in October, the board approved the In God We Trust signs," said Jessica Watts, spokesperson for Caldwell School District.
-"They were donated by a community member, and it was kind of guided by Idaho state code that establishes a school district to display the nation's motto of In God We Trust."
+"At our regular board meeting in October, the board approved the In God We Trust signs," said Jessica Watts, spokeswoman for Caldwell School District.
+"They were donated by a community member, and it was kind of guided by Idaho state code that establishes a school district policy to display the nation's motto of In God We Trust."

 The signs measure 24 inches by 24 inches and will be displayed in conspicuous locations throughout all nine district schools.
 Each school will determine the specific placement based on its building design and high-traffic areas.